Fundación Montecito

 How might we connect local communities with environmental culture and create a sense of belonging?

 While embracing the local pace of life and overcoming language barriers, Ash and I spent an immersive 8 weeks in Colombia.
-Collaborating pro bono with Fundación Montecito, we carried out the grant they had received.
+Collaborating with Fundación Montecito, we carried out the grant they had received.
 Since the funding was granted before our involvement, we worked creatively within its limitations to tackle the foundation’s mission.

 We guided the research, development and production of educative materials and the annual El Muyso Festival — dedicated to educating local families about the conservation of Lake Tota's wetlands.
 We began where it made sense - speaking with the future protectors of the land — the children.